michaeldijk/breakingbadme/README.md

 * Link to the trivia quiz: there is a link at the bottom of the main section, which goes directly to the **"Trivia"** (`trivia.html`) page.

 #### Characters
-The characters page, makes use of the same array, that was used on the **"Home"** (`index.html`) page, but instead of randomizing it, it generates a list in dropdown, where the user/visitor can choose from.
-Once a character is selected, it generates several options:
+* The characters page, makes use of the same array, that was used on the **"Home"** (`index.html`) page, but instead of randomizing it, it generates a list in dropdown, where the user/visitor can choose from.
+Once a character is selected, it generates several options: an image, the nickname, birthday (if known), if they are dead or alive, when the series finished, occupation, which seasons they appeared in and who portrayed them in the series.
-    1 Image
-    2 Nickname
-    3 Birthday (if known)
-    4 If they are dead or alive, when the series finished 5 Occupation
-    6 Which seasons they appeared in
-    7 Who portrayed them in the series
 * The characters introduction, also has a random character name, in it, so each time the page loads, it then changes the name, in the intro text: "There are some characters you just won't forget anymore...
 Like [name comes here]".

 #### Episodes
+* All the episodes are displayed in an accordion style list.
+It goes per season, and inside the seasons, they are further displayed in an accordion style, per episode.

+Each season, is categorized in ranking, from [Ranker](https://www.ranker.com/app/search.htm?q=breaking%20bad)'s site, and they are ordered from high to low sccores, so not from one to episode 13.

 #### Places
+* I incorporated several places where Breaking Bad has been recorded, and, you can select from a dropdown, and, it then populates a map, with location, and further, it also adds an image and small description about the location itself.

+This page further changes according to view-window, and larger windows, have a different view, with image on left besides the map, and description below it.

 #### Trivia